pranabsarma18/image-resizer-app/README.md

 # Image Resize App

-Image Resizer is a simple web application that allows you to resize and compress images easily.
-It provides a user-friendly interface for selecting an image, specifying dimensions, and target size, and then generates a resized and compressed version of the image.

 ## Overview

 The Image Resize App is a simple web application built with Flask that allows users to upload images, specify dimensions, and resize them.
 It provides an easy-to-use interface for resizing images and ensures that the resulting file size meets user-specified criteria.